Frontiers of sphere recognition in practice: A heuristic sphere recognition scheme

-Let $K$ be a $d$-dimensional simplicial complex, which is not necessarily a manifold.
-A \emph{free face} of $K$ is a $(d{-}1)$-dimensional face that is contained in exactly one $d$-face.
+Let $K$ be an arbitrary $d$-dimensional simplicial complex, which is not necessarily a manifold.
+A \emph{free face} of $K$ is an $(i{-}1)$-dimensional face that is contained in exactly one $i$-face, $0< i \leq d$.
 To save memory, our three strategies are destructive in the sense that they keep changing the complex~$K$.
-In each step we try to pick one of the free faces and delete both it and the unique facet containing it from~$K$.
+In each step we pick one of the free faces of codimension one and delete it from $K$ together with the unique $d$-face containing it.
 This is an elementary collapse, and the two removed faces form a regular pair, which is a matching edge in the Hasse diagram.
-The three strategies differ in how they pick the free face.
-If we run out of free faces we pick some facet, declare it critical and remove it.
-In both cases, after removing a regular pair or after removing a critical face the dimension of the resulting complex, $K'$, may drop to $d-1$.
+The three strategies only differ in how they pick the free face.
+If we run out of free faces, we pick some facet (of maximal dimension), declare it \emph{critical} and remove it.
+After removing a regular pair the dimension of the resulting complex, $K'$, may drop to $d-1$.
 This process continues until $K'$ is zero-dimensional.
-In this case $K'$ only consists of vertices, all of which are declared critical.
+In this case, $K'$ only consists of vertices, all of which are declared critical.

-For the random-random strategy, we first find \emph{all} the free faces of $K$ and collect them in a set or array data type.
+For the \texttt{random-random} strategy, we first find all the free faces of $K$ and collect them in a linked list.
 If this list is not empty, choose a free face uniformly at random.
-Taking the uniform distribution means that each free face has a fair chance of being taken, but this comes at a price since the sampling itself takes time if there are many free faces to choose from; see Knuth~\cite[\S3.4.2]{Knuth:TAOCP:2}.
-If we run out of free faces the choice of the critical $d$-face is again uniformly at random.
+Taking the uniform distribution means that each free face has a fair chance of being taken, but this comes at a price since the sampling itself takes time if there are many free faces to choose from.
+The reason is that we do not have random access to the free faces, as they are kept in a linked list.
+Picking a random element in a linked list takes linear time in the length of that list.
+If we run out of free faces, the choice of the critical $d$-face is again uniformly at random.